victorokech/cloudinary-content-aware/README.md

 In this article, we will implement Cloudinary’s Content-Aware Crop API to automatically crop and scale our media files to perfectly fit any layout and device.

-## Github
+## PHPSandbox and Github

-The final project can be viewed on [Github](https://github.com).

-You can find the full source code in my Github repository.
+The final project can be viewed on [PHPSandbox](https://phpsandbox.io/e/x/nuopv?&layout=EditorPreview&iframeId=61ihmshq1o&theme=dark&defaultPath=/&showExplorer=no&openedFiles=/app/Http/Livewire/FileUpload.php) and the entire source code is available on my [Github](https://github.com/victorokech/cloudinary-content-aware) repository.

 ## Prerequisites